 The most famous town associated with the Christmas Story is Bethlehem, the town where Jesus was born.
 It is in the Palestinian Territories and more Christmas celebrations take place there than in much of Israel.

-In Hewbrew Happy/Merry Christmas is 'Chag Molad Sameach' (חג מולד שמח) which means 'Happy festival of the Birth'.
+In Hebrew Happy/Merry Christmas is 'Chag Molad Sameach' (חג מולד שמח) which means 'Happy festival of the Birth'.
+In Aramaic, the language Jesus would have spoken, it's 'Eedookh Breekha' which means 'Blessed be your Christmas'.
 Happy/Merry Christmas in lots more languages.